Founding and some history, and a summary of yearly activities.

 Small GMO - Best User Experience, Website - First place.

-In 2015, we have added shows back to our schedule of events.
+2015 - We added shows back to our schedule of events.
 The educational seminars are in full swing, and we are looking forward to sharing the learning.

 At the USDF Annual Convention, FCEA received recognition for the following GMO awards: